bbe2/Overview/README.md

 -- 👀-  Proven skills in partnering with leaders to intuit goals and ensure program learning objectives.
 -- 👀- 👀-->  Apply theory and learning principles to multimedia to achieve desired learning focus.
 -- 👀- 👀-- 👀 --> Promote an ontology of happiness and balance amongst all peers.
--- 👀- 👀-- 👀-->  Activitely engage in offering tutoring to any family, friend, or associate in need.
+-- 👀- 👀-- 👀-->  Actively offer tutoring to friends and any of their acquaintances.
 -- 👀- 👀-- 👀-- 👀 --> Adept leadership and communication during quality learning media development.
 -- 👀- 👀-- 👀--> Need the complex explained?
-Rely on my keen grok skills to decipher, translate, and bridge content.
+Rely on my keen grok skills to decipher, translate, and connect others to content.
--- 👀 --> Goal- use long format podcasts as basis to frame undergraduate courses in computer literacy.
+-- 👀 --> current goal- use long format podcasts as basis to frame an undergrad course computer literacy.

 👋  ROLE Models=> f.Chollet, Ida Momennejad(learning salon) + John Langford (MSFT),
 -- a.Kroker, d.Chalmers!, a.Clark, h.Miller, m.aurelius, h.Meliville, f.dostoesvsky